ChrisheyHolbrook/ChrisheyHolbrook/README.md

 ### Hi there 👋

 My name is Chrishey Holbrook.
-I am a Health Informatics Masters studen with a background in public health and health science.
+I am a Health Informatics student with a background in public health and health sciences.
 Currently pursuing a master's degree in health informatics, I am deeply committed to leveraging technology and data to improve healthcare outcomes and advance population health.

 About Me